DgFutureLab/satoyama-api/MACINSTALL.md

 4. psql postgres (To get inside the postgres database console)

-5. create role satoyama with login;
+5. create role satoyama with login superuser;

-6. alter role satoyama with superuser;
+6. alter role satoyama with password 'satoyama';

 (Optional: create database your-macosx-username , this step will allow you to login to postgres just using “psql” instead of “psql postgres”)